tjnull/quickskope.com/pages/about.md

 ---
 layout: page
-title: About Us
+title: Authors
 permalink: /about/
 tags: [Page]
 ---

-# About TJ Null:
+# TJ Null:

 TJ Null is a passionate security researcher, educator, and penetration tester with a deep focus on offensive security.
 With years of experience in the field, TJ Null has contributed to the cybersecurity community by sharing knowledge through blog posts, presentations, and workshops.
 Known for his expertise in exploiting vulnerabilities, especially in Active Directory environments, TJ Null is always seeking to push the boundaries of cybersecurity research.
 TJ Null spends time mentoring others, teaching practical security techniques, and advocating for responsible disclosure of vulnerabilities.
 Whether it's presenting at security conferences, writing detailed technical guides, or contributing to open-source security projects, TJ Null is dedicated to empowering others in the cybersecurity community.